Important Clinical Area Resources

 A. Conduct clinical work consistent with professional standards, ethics, and legal regulations

 B. Conduct research consistent with ethical standards and legal regulations

 C. Demonstrate ethical, professional, and respectful behavior when teaching or supervising others

 An important aspect of the program is the opportunity to participate in active clinical research programs conducted by the faculty (see links below).
 These programs provide the student with direct experience in the integration of scientific-practitioner skills.
 Typically students fulfill all of their clinical research requirements in these programs.
 Several clinical research projects exist within the program that help to provide the student with research training in the context of the delivery of clinical services.

 The Clinical Psychology program is fully accredited by the American Psychological Association.
-See Committee on Accreditation Office of Program Consultation and Accreditation, American Psychological Association, 750 First Street, N.E., Washington, DC 20002-4242, Ph: (202) 336-5979.
+See Commission on Accreditation Office of Program Consultation and Accreditation, American Psychological Association, 750 First Street, N.E., Washington, DC 20002-4242, Ph: (202) 336-5979.

 Links and Documents